Aux Sync Jack Flash Mods - Complete Listing Bottom of Page

 The Extended Rotation Mod for the Olympus FL-50 will allow the flash to turn from the factory set 90 degrees clockwise, up up about 150 degrees clockwise.
 This mod is $40 when the Aux Sync Jack Mod is done at the same time, or $55 when the mod is done alone.

 See: Why You Want this Aux Sync Jack Mod

 Z(***) Nikon Sb-600 Aux Sync Jack

-Adding the Aux Sync Jack to the Nikon SB-600 costs $80 and includes the Standard 16 Inch Sync Cord.
+Adding the Aux Sync Jack to the Nikon SB-600 costs $80.
+The Standard 16 Inch Sync Cord is $15.
 You can replace the straight sync cable with the 6' Coiled Cable for $20, or it can be bought separately for $40.
 For each mod done, you can purchase one extra standard sync cable for $10 (normally $15).
 If you are looking to have the mini jack (3.5mm) installed, instead of the smaller sub-mini jack (2.5mm), the flash body needs to be disassembled to fit the larger size of the mini jack, as can be seen in the next image left.
 The mod fee is $80, but the sync cord is not included.
 A 12 inch RA (right angle) mini plug to RA mini plug sync cord would be $20, and many other styles and sizes are available, and can be seen in the Sync Cord Section.
 The ScrewLock PC Jack can also be added to this flash, although that would be an additional $40 for the component part over the mod fee for the mini jack.
 Again, the sync cord is not included with the ScrewLock PC Jack Mod, although many styles are available, starting at $30.